catmaid/CATMAID/sphinx-doc/source/extensions.rst

 Overview
 --------

-CATMAID extensions are Django apps which form standalone python modules.
-When that module is made available to the python environment and added to ``INSTALLED_APPS`` in your local ``settings.py``, Django can pick up any database models, API endpoints, and static files associated with the app, and code in the app can interact with code in mainline CATMAID.
+CATMAID extensions are python modules which work as Django apps.
+When that module is made available to the python environment, Django can pick up any database models, API endpoints, and static files associated with the app, and code in the app can interact with code in mainline CATMAID.
 This modular approach allows much greater interoperability between different versions of CATMAID and the extension.

 In the documentation below, we use a fictional extension called ``myextension``.